MaxHaro/ProofViz/README.md

 1. Ensure both the backend and frontend servers are runnning in different terminals.
 2. Open your web browser and navigate to http://localhost:3000.
 3. Paste a mathematical proof written in LaTeX into the text area.
 4. Click the "Visualize Proof" button.
+Visualizations should take anywhere from 15-60 seconds depending on the length and complexity of the proof as well as your network.
 5. An interactive, logically-structured graph and a list of key concepts will appear.
 6. Validate: Click "Validate Logic" to check if all steps are sound!
 7. Edit the Graph: Use the "+ Add Step" button to add manual annotations.
 Drag lines between node handles to create new connections.
 Select a node/edge and press 'Backspace' to delete it.